laboon/CS1530_Summer2017/exercises/5/exercise5.md

 BadRepo4 - Merge the wjl_derp branch into master.
 Deal with the merge conflicts as best you can to eliminate them.
 There should be no merge conflicts for full credit.

 Please _show_ me the fixed repos by the end of the class.
+If you do not finish, you may _show_ me the fixed repos after the sprint retrospective during next class (but you should have _finished_ it before class).

 ```
 BadRepo0 fixed: 0.4 points